-The values at 31st March 2015 also take account of any depreciation, impairments and in year capital expenditure which has occurred since the last valuation took place for that specific asset.
+The values at 31^{st} March 2015 also take account of any depreciation, impairments and in year capital expenditure which has occurred since the last valuation took place for that specific asset.

-The District Valuer (Mr. K.Shirer) has also undertaken a review of a representative selection of General Fund property assets in order to ascertain whether the carrying values of the General Fund property assets represent fair value at 31st March 2015.
-The carrying values in the Balance Sheet for those assets in the representative sample have been updated to 31st March 2015 as a result of the review and in addition the carrying values in the Balance Sheet of the Council's Car Parks which were not included in the representative sample have also been increased in line with the percentage change in value applicable to physically and geographically similar Car Parks included within the sample.
+The District Valuer (Mr. K.Shirer) has also undertaken a review of a representative selection of General Fund property assets in order to ascertain whether the carrying values of the General Fund property assets represent fair value at $31^{\rm st}$ March 2015 which is confirmed to be the case.
+The carrying values in the Balance Sheet for those assets in the representative sample have been updated to $31^{\rm st}$ March 2015 as a result of the review